Sharpie/bolt-op_data/README.md

 ```

 The `account` parameter is required and specifies which 1password account
 domain to look data up in.
-The `id` parameter gives the name or UUID of
+The `id` parameter is also required and gives
-the data item to look up.
-The `vault` parameter is optional, accepts a
+the name or UUID of the data item to look up.
+The `vault` parameter is
-vault name or UUID, and is used to restrict a lookup to a specific vault
+optional, accepts a vault name or UUID, and is used to restrict a lookup to a
-in a domain.
-The `inventory.yaml` file may be configured to look up data from
+specific vault in a domain.
+The `inventory.yaml` file may be configured to
-multiple account domains.
+look up data from multiple account domains.

 The `select` parameter can be used to extract or re-shape data using
 JMESPath expressions: